AdaCore/why3/doc/manpages.rst

 .. option:: -o <dir>, --output <dir>

-   define the directory where to output the HTML files.
+   Define the directory where to output the HTML files.

 .. option:: --index

-   generate an index file :file:`index.html`.
+   Generate an index file :file:`index.html`.
 This is the default behavior if more than one file is passed on the command line.

 .. option:: --no-index

-   prevent the generation of an index file.
+   Prevent the generation of an index file.

 .. option:: --title <title>

-   set title of the index page.
+   Set title of the index page.

 .. option:: --stdlib-url <url>

-   set a URL for files found in load path, so that links to definitions can be added.
+   Set a URL for files found in load path, so that links to definitions can be added.

 Typesetting textual comments